Expensify/App/help/index.md

 You are in the driver's seat, and we're here to earn your business.

 ## Concepts
-The Expensify Superapp has many parts, so let's break them down.

-### Superapp
+### Superapp Fundamentals
+#### [Superapp Introduction] What is a superapp?
-A "superapp" is a single app combining multiple products into one interconnected experience.
+A superapp is a single app combining multiple products into one interconnected experience.
 Expensify isn't a "suite" of separate products but a single app performing multiple functions.
 Built on a common core:
 * **App** - The superapp experience runs on your mobile phone or desktop computer.
 * **Chats** - Chat is infused through the entire product, even if not used for enterprise-grade collaboration.
 * **Expense** - All products dealing with money ultimately deal with expenses.

-* **Workspace** - Expensify shines when used between groups sharing a "workspace."
+#### [Domain Introduction] What is a domain?
+A domain groups users for advanced security.
+Join by validating your email:
-* **Domain** - Provides extra functionality for members on the same email "domain."
+* **Name** - Corresponds to the "domain name" of your email address.
+* **Members** - Represents users with validated email contact methods.
+* **Group** - Each member belongs to one group, setting security rules.

+### Expensify Tools
-These are the foundational concepts underpinning the superapp.
+#### [Tools Introduction] What are the main tools in the Expensify App?

-### App screens
-The Expensify App is your window to the connected world of Expensify.
-Main tools include:
+The Expensify App is your window to the connected world of Expensify:
 * **Inbox** - Highlights what you should do next, across all products.
 * **Search** - Lets you search everything across all products from one place.
 * **Settings** - Wraps up personal, workspace, and domain configuration options.
 * **Create** - The big green plus button to create anything across all products.

-It's a simple app with screens unlocking sophisticated multi-product power.

-### Platforms
-The Expensify app is available in three forms:
-* **Expensify web app** - Accessed at new.expensify.com via mobile or desktop web browser.
-* **Expensify mobile app** - Works like the web app but is more reliable and supports notifications.
-* **Expensify desktop app** - Similar to the web app but optimized for desktops and supports notifications.

-Expensify works on any computer or phone.

-### Workspace
+#### [Workspace Introduction] What is a workspace?
 A workspace groups members for secure sharing and collaboration.
 Features include:
 * **Name** - Name your workspace anything, it's not globally unique.
 * **Profile photo** - Use a headshot or logo, or the assigned one.